-Q: Why doesn’t the Migration App migrate empty folders?
+Q: Does the Migration App migrate empty folders?

 Q: Migration App failed to migrate some folders in the job.
 Why would that be?

-Q: If there are folders with more than 50K objects in them, can they still be migrated?
-Are 50K objects a hard limit or just a suggested limit for performance reasons?
+Q: If I have folders with more than 50K immediate children, can they still be migrated?
+Is 50K a hard limit or just a suggested limit for performance reasons?

-A: 50K objects is a hard limit on the Egnyte platform, not of Migration App.
+A: A maximum of 50K immediate child objects is a fixed limit of the Egnyte platform, not of Migration App.
 You will need to break your folders down into smaller subsets to use Egnyte.

 Q: Can I use the Migration App to migrate additional content into folders on my Egnyte domain that already contains data?